murti-abhishek/murti-abhishek/README.md

 - 👋 Hi, I’m @murti-abhishek
 - 👀 I’m interested in Mathematical Modeling, Machine Learning, Data Science (and Finance)
-- 🌱 I’m currently learning SQL
+- 🌱 I’m currently learning Bioinformatics
-- 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...

 <!---
 murti-abhishek/murti-abhishek is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.